Xertifiedloaded/Xertifiedloaded/README.md

 # Hi there, I'm Makinde Olaitan! 👋

 - 👀 I’m interested in Backend Engineering or Frontend Engineering (Reactjs || Nextjs).
-- 🌱 I’m currently learning TypeScript and SQL.
+- 🌱 I’m currently learning TypeScript and Headless wordpress(Payloadcms).
 - 💞️ I’m looking to collaborate on projects of value.
 - 📫 You can reach me at [makindeolaitan01@gmail.com](mailto:makindeolaitan01@gmail.com)
 - 😄 Pronouns: He/Him.